Sunday Knits yarn - our story

 In an area of northern Illinois that would surprise you with its bluffs and spring-fed streams, tucked away in a secluded hollow, through a pretty gate and behind an old stone house sits Sunday Knits yarn company.
 Sunday Knits is quite literally a cottage enterprise.

 Sunday Knits yarns all begin in Italy, a country which certainly has a lot going for it.
 Besides the stunning scenery and delicious food, there is a pervasive culture of craft.
 You can't miss it.
-In a region that is know for its olive oils, for instance, when you visit the farms and the presses where those oils are produced, you will find that many of them have been in operation for centuries.
+In a region that is known for its olive oils, for instance, when you visit the farms and the presses where those oils are produced, you will find that many of them have been in operation for centuries.
 The family owners have passed down the art and craft of their trade, and they continue to work to improve and perfect their product.
 This culture of craft and apprenticeship, and this striving for perfection are what make many Italian goods among the finest in the world, whether they are olive oils, prosciuttos and cheeses, marbled papers, blown glass, leather goods, or of course, textiles.
 Italy is a country of makers, and the pride Italians take in what they make is intense and well-deserved.

 In a region of northern Italy that has a long history of making fine woolens, is a yarn mill that exemplifies this passion for excellence.
-A family-owned mill in operation since the 1600's, these spinners and dyers are true masters of their craft.
+A family-owned mill in operation since the 1600's, the spinners and dyers of Lanecardate are true masters of their craft.
 Their yarns, which are highly prized, are produced primarily for the garment industry, and once finished they ship off to companies that include Dior, Burberry, Ralph Lauren, Armani, Gucci, and Sunday Knits.
 Yes, this is the good stuff!

 Besides their dedication to creating the finest product possible, these yarn makers are also commited to sustainability.
 Their machinery is ultra-modern, so it is able to scour, card and spin with more energy efficiency than the - albeit more charming - machines from older mills.
 This low energy requirement combined with conservative water usage makes for a light footprint on the planet.